In Defense Of Active Management

 Let me say, right off the bat, that I manage my own money, have done so for longer than I can remember and don't use professionals, funds or managed ETFs.
 So it might seem a little strange that I would pen an article about active management.

-On the other hand, investors are all too often misled by "special interests".
+On the other hand, investors are all too often misled by "special interests."
 I think it's worthwhile to understand reality.
-In that way everyone can become a better investor.
+In that way, everyone can become a better investor.

-We've all heard mention of studies that indicate that professional managers consistently underperform some market index ... usually the S&P 500.
+We've all heard mention of studies that indicate that professional managers consistently underperform some market index, usually the S&P 500.
 Some estimates place the percentage of underperformers as high as 85%.
 WOW.
 Certainly seems like an endorsement for DIY investing or passive Index investing.

 What if that was all a myth?
 What if professional money managers do add value and we've all been misled?
-What if the "studies" are just bad science? ... or in the current jargon, "fake news"?
+What if the "studies" are just bad science?
+Or in the current jargon, "fake news"?

 Well, if the answer to these questions showed that professional managers don't really underperform, then investors, influenced by these studies might make the wrong choices.